Living Donor Right Hepatectomy with Ductoplasty & Hepaticojejunostomy

 Key Strengths:

-• Experienced transplant surgeons with extensive expertise in complex living donor procedures
+• Experienced transplant surgeons who specialize in challenging donor surgeries.

-• Dedicated Liver Transplant ICU with specialized nursing and round-the-clock monitoring
+• Dedicated Liver Transplant ICU with specialized nurses and 24/7 monitoring

 • Comprehensive donor safety protocols

-• Precision techniques such as microsurgical ductoplasty, intraoperative ultrasound, and biliary stenting
+• Precision procedures such as microsurgical ductoplasty, intraoperative ultrasonography, and biliary stenting.

 • Multidisciplinary care involving hepatologists, gastroenterologists, anesthesiologists, dietitians, and rehabilitation experts